2015 German motorcycle Grand Prix

 The 2015 German motorcycle Grand Prix was the ninth round of the 2015 Grand Prix motorcycle racing season.
 It was held at the Sachsenring in Hohenstein-Ernstthal on 12 July 2015.

-In the MotoGP class, Marc Márquez secured his fourth pole position of the season, and ultimately took his second victory of the season — his sixth successive wins from pole position at Sachsenring, ahead from his teammate Dani Pedrosa and Valentino Rossi, who finished in third place.
+In the MotoGP class, Marc Márquez won his second race of the season from pole position.
+This was Márquez's sixth successive win from pole at the Sachsenring across all classes.
+His teammate Dani Pedrosa finished in second for Honda's first 1–2 finish of the season, and Valentino Rossi finished in third.
+At the end of the weekend, Rossi remained championship leader with a 13 point lead over Jorge Lorenzo.

 Scott Redding and Andrea Dovizioso crashed out from the race before the halfway mark.
-Hiroshi Aoyama, who previously replace Pedrosa at Repsol Honda Team — replaced an injured Karel Abraham, also crashed out from the race.
-Mike Di Meglio and Claudio Corti, who replaced an injured Stefan Bradl, force to retire from the race.
-Eugene Laverty's older brother, Michael Laverty return to MotoGP race as he replaced Marco Melandri as Melandri left Aprilia Racing Team Gresini after he failing to score any point after the first eight races.
-With this result, Rossi continue leading his championshionship over 13 points from Jorge Lorenzo.
+Hiroshi Aoyama, who was riding as replacement for an injured Karel Abraham, also crashed out from the race.
+Mike Di Meglio and Claudio Corti, who was riding as replacement for an injured Stefan Bradl, were forced to retire from the race.
+The race also saw Michael Laverty return to MotoGP as a temporary replacement for Marco Melandri, who had left Gresini midseason after failing to score any points in the first eight races.

 Dani Pedrosa, Marc Márquez and Valentino Rossi, celebrating by taking a selfie on the podium after finishing second, first and third at the MotoGP race.